gvwilson/thirdbit/src/fiction/cherne/index.md

 The people of Cherne are not religious, in the sense of believing in a god or gods.
 However, many of them are spiritual.
 Most people believe in some form of reincarnation, though the details vary.
-In the Regimental Kingdoms, for example, most people believe that the souls of the dead lie fallow for a time, during which they blend together, and that new souls grow out of this spiritual compost.
+In the Ninety Kingdoms, for example, most people believe that the souls of the dead lie fallow for a time, during which they blend together, and that new souls grow out of this spiritual compost.
 In contrast, the Bantangui believe that we must all live our lives